-Module 4 begins by outlining the procedures auditors perform in completing the audit fieldwork.
-Procedures, including reviewing significant areas, pending litigation and claims, going concern assumption, obtaining the management representation letter, reviewing for subsequent events, and performing final analytical procedures are specifically discussed.
-Next to be discussed is the final review of all the evidence to ensure sufficient appropriate audit evidence is obtained and to inform conclusions as to the truth and fairness of the financial statements.
-The final evaluation of materiality and audit risk, final review of working papers, and the engagement quality review are discussed.
-Preparing the audit report, including the types of auditor's opinions that are issued, and the circumstances in which they are issued is also explained in detail and demonstrated through the use of examples.
-The final section covers a discussion of the auditor's communication with the entity and reporting responsibilities to those charged with governance and management, shareholders, and regulatory bodies.
+Module 4 begins by outlining the auditor's responsibilities involved in completing the fieldwork.
+Reasons for obtaining a management representation letter is then discussed, before outlining the applicable audit procedures performed to identify subsequent events and the evaluation of management's treatment thereof.
+Next, the use of analytical procedures to form an overall conclusion as to whether the financial statements are consistent with the auditor's understanding of the entity is explained and demonstrated.
+Next to be discussed is the final review of all the evidence in order to ensure sufficient appropriate audit evidence is obtained and to inform conclusions as to the truth and fairness of the financial statements.
+The types of auditor's opinions that are issued, and the circumstances in which they are issued is also explained in detail and demonstrated through the use of examples.
+The final section covers a discussion of the auditor's communication and reporting responsibilities to shareholders, regulatory bodies and those charged with governance and management.

-Module 5: Other assurance engagement
+Module 5: Other assurance engagements

-The module begins by describing some of the assurance services provided by auditors.
+The module begins by describing some of the assurance services provided by auditors and includes a discussion of various examples of these assurance services.
 This discussion includes the potential for continuous assurance services due to the impact of information technology increasing the availability of data.
 The role of internal audit in the provision of assurance services is discussed.
 This module discusses how performance audits in the public sector are performed to comply with legislative requirements and to assist accountability and improved performance in public administration.
 This module concludes with a discussion on non-assurance services, including agreed-upon procedures, comfort letters and compilation engagements.
 Agreed-upon procedures are commonplace, as they are designed to reflect the individual circumstances of the clients and meet the needs of users, especially for SMEs that are not required to produce audited financial statements.